Chalk Flora Nature Reserve

 Chalk Flora Nature Reserve (Крейдова флора (заповідник)) (also: Cretaceous Flora) is a protected nature reserve of Ukraine that lies on open chalk slopes of the riverine hills along the Donets River.
-The reserve is in the administrative Lyman and Sloviansk districts of Donetsk Oblast. it is a sub-unit of the Ukrainian Steppe Nature Reserve, with an area of 1,134 hectares.
+The reserve is in the Kramatorsk Raion of Donetsk Oblast. it is a sub-unit of the Ukrainian Steppe Nature Reserve, with an area of 1,134 hectares.

 Topography

 The ridge is about 50-70 meters above the surrounding territory, and steep - up to 70 degrees.
 The area has been preserved in large part because the land is not suitable for agriculture.

 Climate and ecoregion

 The climate of Chalk Flora NR is Humid continental climate, warm summer (Köppen climate classification (Dfb)).
 This climate is characterized by large seasonal temperature differentials and a warm summer (at least four months averaging over 10 C, but no month averaging over 22 C.

 Flora and fauna

 About a third of the reserve territory is forest, surrounded by steppe.
 The forests are typically of chalk pine or birch.
 The steppe is of the multi-grass variety found in the mid-Ukrainian regions, on chalky soils and sow-hummus black soils.